 Many train stations are in the city’s heart, like Chicago or Philadelphia, while other stations, such as Charleston, SC, are like airports and nowhere near the city center.

-Getting Rides From Friends And Family
+Option 1: Getting Rides From Friends And Family

 My sister lived in Charleston, SC, and Omaha, NE, where Amtrak serves but does not connect service to the areas where she lives.
-Because of this, she has offered to my and folks’ chauffeur.
+Because of this, she has offered to be my and folks’ chauffeur.

 Tips To Make Everyone’s Life Better